 There were countless clever interactive exhibits, quite a few allowing you to rotate a little cinema-like machine and see a cartoon roll.
 There was a marvellous house with all the Ghibli movies so far, including the one that was yet to come out.
 When you opened its window, you could see little figures of the animators still working on it… It was so cute!
 There were, of course, plenty of children, and, upstairs, there was a giant cat-bus from Totoro that they could play in.
 There was a giant store with all kinds of Ghibli merchandise that was filled to the brim and I could hardly breathe inside… But there were lots of nice things inside.
 There was also a bookstore that had MUCH fewer people interested… I got a full-colour manga telling the story of my favourite movie, Nausicaä of the Valley of the Wind.
 It was basically the movie in manga form, without any changes, but I was happy to get it as a wonderful memento from my visit to the museum.
 In typical Japanese fashion, I got the book wrapped in paper whose colour I could choose.
 Japanese people take good care of their books.

 Other highlights of the museum were the nice rooftop garden with a huge statue of the giant robot from Laputa: Castle in the Sky, and the Saturn theatre, where we saw a Ghibli short called Yadosagashi (やどさがし), about a girl looking for a place to stay in the forest.
 It was really charming, with great emphasis on the sounds found in the forest, and elsewhere in life.
 It was full of the typical Ghibli spirit, despite only being a short movie with animation style more crude than a full Ghibli product.
-As a bonus, a magically beautiful young Japanese woman sat right next to me, and I could not help being distracted from the movie occasionally.
-She was one of the most beautiful Japanese girls I saw during the whole trip.

 My good friend Ivaylo was the first person to suggest we visited a concert in Japan.
 I embraced that idea, but had sadly semi-forgotten it until maybe 2 weeks before our trip.
 I frantically started looking for upcoming concerts on last.fm, and researching about how we could get tickets.
 Eventually, I chose Miwa’s concert in Tokyo that was planed for September 15th.
 I hadn’t listened to Miwa much at all, but checking her music on YouTube showed that she was a good option.
 But later on, I checked out that our sumo tickets were for the 15th, so we were probably not going to be able to make it, as concerts in Japan started early, with 6 PM being a common starting hour.
 I started looking for a backup option, and eventually picked an Amber Gris gig at some club.
 Checking them out on YouTube provided acceptable results, too.
 Certainly not as cool as Miwa, but it was at least something.
 We were to get tickets in Japan.